-In Drupal 8 ample opportunity for translation.
-Let's look at how you can add a new language to a site such as German.
+Drupal has ample opportunity for translation.
+Let have a look at how you can add a new language to a site such as German.
 To do this, go to Regions and language configurations, before this, the language, Configuration Translation, Content Translation, Interface Translation modules must be installed.

 Let's go through all the settings in this section.